Point Cloud Tutorial

 source

-const auto frame = camera.capture(settings);
+const auto frame = camera.capture2D3D(settings);

 Go to source